joostkremers/ebib/docs/ebib-manual.md

 are prompted for an entry from the main database to add to the dependent one.

+It’s also possible to add entries to a dependent database from its main database with the command `M a`.
+This command also works on marked entries, making it possible to add multiple entries to a dependent database in one go.

+Deleting an entry in a dependent database only removes it from the dependent database, not from the main database.
+If you delete an entry from the main database that is also present in a dependent database, it is removed from both, given that a dependent database can only have entries that also exist in the main database.

 A database can serve as the main database for more than one dependent databases, but the reverse is not possible: each dependent database can only have one main database.